walmartlabs/thorax/README.md

 ## Page Layout in Thorax

-In any given single page application, you may have different persistent content areas that will update and change independently - think of a sidebar and a main area (the persistent header and footer are typically taken care of in the application.handlebars file).
-There are a number of important things to understand about layouts.
-The first is that there's a default.
-By default, in application.handlebars, there is a single {{layout-element}} that will be nuked each time you call setView from your router, and the view's associated template will be put in its place.
+SECTION NARRATIVE: Single page applications often contain different persistent content areas that will update and change independently.
+An example is a sidebar and a main area (the persistent header and footer are  taken care of in the application.handlebars file by putting arbitrary HTML above and below the `{{layout-element}}`).
+In Thorax, the seed project contains a default layout - a single `{{layout-element}}` that will be clobbered every time Application.setView(fooViewInstance) is called, replacing the view & template that was there with a new view and template, handling garbage collection in the process.

-If you want manual control, you ...
-INSERT NARRATIVE HERE.

-## Thorax.LayoutView

-A view to contain a single other view which will change over time, (multi-pane single page applications for instance), triggering a series of events .
+If you want manual control, you'll need to use `Thorax.LayoutView`, of which the default `{{layout-view}}` is an instance. `LayoutView` is a view to contain a single other view which will change over time - such as a multi-pane single page applications - and triggers a series of events.
 By default this class has no template.
-If one is specified use the `layout` helper to determine where `setView` will place a view.
-A `Thorax.LayoutView` is a subclass of `Thorax.View` and may be treated as a view in every regard (i.e. embed multiple `LayoutView` instances in a parent view with the `view` helper).
+If one is specified, use the `layout` helper to determine where `setView` will place a view.
+A `Thorax.LayoutView` is a subclass of `Thorax.View` and may be treated as a view in every regard (i.e. embed multiple `LayoutView` instances in a parent view with the `{{view}}` template helper).

 ### setView *view.setView(view [,options])*

-Set the current view on the `LayoutView`, triggering `activated`, `ready` and `deactivated` events on the current and previous view during the lifecycle. `ensureRendered` is called on views passed to `setView`.
+NARRATIVE: Set the current view on the `LayoutView`.

+`setview` triggers `activated`, `ready` and `deactivated` events on the current and previous view during the lifecycle. `ensureRendered` is called on views passed to `setView`.
 By default `destroy` is called on the previous view when the new view is set.

 ### getView *view.getView()*

-Get the current view that was previously set with `setView`.
+NARRATIVE: Get the current view that was previously set with `setView`.

-## Working with a layout element

-when you aren't using a layout view, you'll want to make sure you haven't rendered too many times. if you are using a layout view, render is called for you. you will almost always just call setView and have render called for you, but if you need fine grained control here it is: